- Assistant Professor in the Department of Medical Ethics and Health Policy and Medicine at the University of Pennsylvania

 - Staff Physician at the Corporal Michael J. Crescenz VA Medical Center

 - Director of the Human-Algorithm Collaboration Lab

 - MPP, Harvard Kennedy School of Government

-Dr. Parikh is a graduate of Harvard Medical School, Harvard College, and the John F. Kennedy School of Government.
-He completed a residency in internal medicine at Brigham and Women's Hospital and a fellowship in Hematology and Oncology at the University of Pennsylvania.
-He has received the Conquer Cancer Foundation Young Investigator Award, AMA Foundation Excellence in Medicine Leadership Award, and the American Geriatrics Society Edward Henderson Award, and was named a MedTech Boston 40 Under 40 Healthcare Innovator.
-Ravi enjoys frequently visiting his home state of Florida, cooking, and tennis.
+Dr. Parikh completed his MD at Harvard Medical School, Master of Public Policy at the John F. Kennedy School of Government, residency in internal medicine at Brigham and Women’s Hospital, and fellowship in Hematology and Oncology at the University of Pennsylvania.
+He has received the Conquer Cancer Foundation Young Investigator Award, AMA Foundation Excellence in Medicine Leadership Award, and the American College of Physicians Joseph E. Johnson Award.